archagon/tasty-imitation-keyboard/README.md

 We are in alpha!
 The basic features and appearance should all be there by now.
 I'll try to not commit broken builds anymore.

+Good news!
+[I now have an app in the App Store that's built on top of this keyboard](http://translit-keyboard.archagon.net), so we know that it can pass the App Store review process.

 Hold-to-select-alternate-characters will be implemented at a later time.

 ## Build Instructions